 Where to stay in Naha?

-As a big city, Naha offers the highest number of options accommodation wise.
-I found 2 perfect places for all travellers, one friendly and spotless dorm, and an affordable boutique hotel for those of you who need to rest from their jet-lag.
+As a big city, Naha offers the highest number of options for accommodation.
+I found 2 perfect places for independent travellers.
 Both places are central, close to Miebashi monorail station and Kokusai shopping street.

 Top things to do in Onna